The Website of Artist Charles McGill

 Charles received an MFA from the Maryland Institute College of Art in Baltimore where he was a Ford Foundation Fellow, a BFA from the School of Visual Arts in NYC and an AFA from Keystone Junior College in La, Plume, PA.
 He is also a former attendee of The Skowhegan School of Painting and Sculpture in Maine.

 In 2005 thirty of his drawings illustrated the book, The Six-Spoke Approach to Golf, published by Lyons Press.

 He is currently represented by Pavel Zoubok Gallery in New York City and the Page Bond Gallery in Richmond, Virginia.
-He is an Adjunct Professor of Painting and Drawing at both Norwalk Community College in Norwalk, CT. and Westchester Community College in Valhalla, NY.
+He is an Assistant Professor of Drawing and Painting at the Borough of Manhattan Community College in New York City.
 Charles lives and works out of Peekskill, N.Y.